 Does vitiligo get worse with age?

 Vitiligo is a lifelong condition.
 In some patients, the areas of pigmentation are later restored, while others may experiencing sustaining or worsening of their vitiligo with time.
 It is unknown whether or not it actually gets worse with age, as each case is unique.

 Seek assistance with vitiligo with the team at Greater Miami Skin and Laser Center

-If you live in the areas of Miami Beach and Hallandale Beach, and are considering treatment for vitiligo, we welcome you to book a consultation visit with Drs.
-Martin Zaiac and Nardo Zaias and discuss your needs.
+If you live in the areas of Miami Beach and Hallandale Beach, and are considering treatment for vitiligo, we welcome you to book a consultation visit with Dr. Martin Zaiac and discuss your needs.
 Call (305) 532-4478 to request an appointment at any of the two convenient office locations available.